Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Numerical Results

 \section{Numerical Results}

-In this section, we apply the proposed theory to two problems.
-The first problem is a simple one that is used to show the basic properties of the resulting policy and to compare it to the optimal policy from \cite{reinhard2021multiple}.
-The second example is used to show the applicability of the proposed method to more complex problems.
+In this section, we apply the proposed theory to three problems.
+The first one is simple and is used to show the basic properties of the resulting policy and to compare it to the optimal policy from \cite{reinhard2021multiple}.
+The remaining examples are used to show the applicability of the proposed method to more complex problems.
+If not otherwise stated, the parameters outlined in \cite[Appendix A]{reinhard2022Supplement} are used for the design of the \gls{ao} procedure.